by Carolyn Thomas ♥ @HeartSisters

-Women who have survived open heart surgery usually have traumatic stories to tell about their very noticeable chest scars, and mixed emotions about whether “to hide or not to hide” this evidence of their cardiac history, particularly in the early weeks and months post-op.
+Women who have survived open heart surgery sometimes have traumatic stories to tell about their very noticeable chest scars, and mixed emotions about whether “to hide or not to hide” this evidence of their cardiac history, particularly in the early weeks and months post-op.

 “I had a double bypass open heart surgery five months ago.
 I feel so sad and stressed about my scar.
 Sometimes I cry when I’m in the shower, or if I try to wear a shirt and can’t wear it because it shows.

 “I watch my friends at the pool wearing bathing suits while I’m sitting on the side watching them, wearing a t-shirt and shorts.
 I feel out of the group, just don’t want to be there.
 I wish I could remove my scar.
 I’m so very stressed about it.”

 “My illness has created more scars than just the physical ones, and these were far worse.
 I couldn’t – wouldn’t – believe I looked just fine.”